grey-juice-lab/Transporter/README.md

     pip install -r requirements.txt

 ## The rules file
-Transporter works becase there are rules that must follow.
+Transporter works because there are rules that must follow.
 This rules are gathered into a folder, in one or more files.
 The rules file is a simple YAML file where rules are a list of dictionaries.
 A sample of rule can be showed below: